jonathan-fielding/manager-readme/README.md

 ## About me

-I recently became a team lead at Snyk after being at the company since August 2018 as an engineer.
-Prior to my time at Snyk I was an Engineering Manager for 2 years at a company called Beamly, and before that I was a Principle SE at Beamly, leading teams building out the companies products.
+I joined RVU in October 2019 as a lead engineer working within the Financial Services team.
+Prior to my time at RVU I have worked at severval different tech startups, most recently Snyk where I was also a team lead and prior to that I was an Engineering Manager at Beamly.

 Outside of work I have a Black Belt in Karate, write lots of little side projects, I love Disney and play video games.